Meaningful-Data/sdmxthon/sdmxthon/docs/developers.rst

 data or metadata XML elements and their attributes.
 All headers are parsed via the :doc:`Header<./packages/model/header>` class, defined in the Model Package.
-The XML elements and its attributes are parsed with the build_children and the build_attributes methods of DataParser and its implementations in each class.
+The XML elements and its attributes are parsed with the build_children and the build_attributes methods of object and its implementations in each class.

 Depending on the content of each XML file, we will go through different classes to parse it through these two methods.